 It could be the narrative jumps forward a thousand years when Satan is cast into the Pit and then cast out.

 In that past Isaiah 14 study I talked about The Assyrian at the end.
 This now gives me a new answer to that mystery.

 Chris White has a video where he seeks to refute the view of The Antichrist being an Assyrian.
 I basically agree on that but have differences, for one in the past I'd criticized that video for ignoring Isaiah 14.
 But I completely agree on Isaiah 9-11, though I do think that could have an End Times second fulfillment, if so that Assyrian would be more likely a decoy Antichrist.

 The key to it's relevance here is Micah 5 starting in verse 4.
 I agree with him that the context of that Prophecy is Millennial, (I had even before this recent insight).
 But I'm not so convinced of the argument that the hypothetical language means it's not something that will happen.
-White himself uses hypothetical statements to build eschatological doctrine elsewhere, with John 5 which his False Christ book is dependent on (I think that refers to Barabbas).
+White himself uses hypothetical statements to build eschatological doctrine elsewhere, with John 5 which his False Christ book is dependent on, but I possibly have a different view on.

 Now I'm thinking again of my argument that there may be more time between Satan being let out of the Abyss and the Gog and Magog invasion then people realize (I agree with Christ White that Ezekiel 38-39 is post Millennial).
 What if Micah 5's Assyrian invasion of Israel is something that happens very soon after Satan is freed from the Abyss?
 Satan's first act in the events leading up to the Gog and Magog War?
 A detail Revelation 20 skips or glosses over?